WeMakecc/MakerAccelerationProgram_v0_2/chapter-2/Application process.md

 Needless to say that it important to establish an opening and closing date for the call, in order to communicate a defined time frame in which the applications will be accepted and reviewed.

+## Makers’ Vademecum

+These information (“who it is intended for”, “what is offered”, “what participants are expected to do”) could be further explored and explained in a document directed to makers/applicants.
+As for the opencare Maker in Residence, a booklet with these summary statements was designed and shared digitally.
+A printed version, in addition, was handed over when teams arrived at the makerspace, as a part of a welcome kit.

+* opencare Maker in Residence vademecum: [https://goo.gl/BcZRYB](https://goo.gl/BcZRYB)

+<iframe src="https://drive.google.com/file/d/0Byb7n6RqhSD8NF8tT055UjJLODg/preview" width="800px" height="1100px"></iframe>

 * * *